brucebiotech/dbu/docs/README.md

 ```
 will set the active swd port on dbu 0 to be port 3.

+### get edbg

-To get this edbg command you will need to clone the repository and follow its build instructions.
+To get the dbu specific edbg command you will need to clone [this repository](https://github.com/brucebiotech/edbg) and follow its build instructions.

 These are very simple; simply run make all and you will get a small binary, called edbg.